wp-plugins/pdf24-post-to-pdf/readme.txt

 in that mode.
 Each PDF box or each PDF link creates the PDF directly and the user has to download the created PDF.

 A PDF box/link below or above each article creates a PDF only of the approriate article.
-A PDF box/link in the sidebar or above or below all articles creates a PDF from all article of the page.
+A PDF box/link in the sidebar or above or below all articles creates a PDF from all articles in the page.

-The PDF boxes and links and the format of the PDF file can be customized by CSS.
+The PDF boxes, PDF links and the format of the PDF file can be customized by CSS.
 Furthermore you can configure some other parts of the plugin.
-Plugin settings are provided in settings in wordpress admin area.
+Plugin settings are provided in Wordpress admin area in settings section.

 == Installation ==